MarishLakshmanan/ERD2SQL/README.md

 Follow the steps below to run your own instance of the app locally.

 1. Clone/fork/download the repository and navigate to the root directory.
-2. Navigate to `dbms-python` in your CLI and run `chmod +x run.sh`
+2. Navigate to `dbms-python` in your CLI and run `flask run`
-3. Enter `./run.sh` into your command line and navigate to the indicated URL to run the application.
+3. Navigate to `dbms` and run `vite start dev` and follow the link that the command outputs.
+This requires node.js to be installed and the dependencies to be isntalled with `npm install`.

 ## Summary of Existing Endpoints
 ### Authentication Not Required